platomav/BIOSUtilities/README.md

 > python --version

-2. Use pip to install PyInstaller (PyPi):
+2. Use pip to install PyInstaller:

 > pip3 install pyinstaller